 These are among the most common room-view descriptions that you are likely to encounter.
 Note that they are presented in order of desirability, so choose from top to bottom:

 - Ocean view - An ocean view room has a water view, but a walk may be required to reach the beach.
 Tower hotels often provide a beach view.
-One of the best ocean view suites we experienced was at Sandals LaSource Grenada.
+One of the best ocean view suites we experienced was at Sandals Grenada.
 Our balcony overlooked the water... but it also held a private plunge pool.
 Needless to say, we rarely ventured to the beach.

 - City view - A city view room means a skyline view.
 Ironically, in many cities the hotels in districts that face the city afford better views than hotels within them.
-City view rooms that incorporate sight of a body of water are also preferred.
+City view rooms that incorporate sight of a park or body of water are also preferred.

 - Garden view - A step down from an ocean view, a garden view normally overlooks a landscaped area.
 The advantage of this at a beach resort is that rooms overlooking the garden are often quieter than those overlooking the pool and the beach.